bekk/bekk-christmas/post/functional/a-savior-called-fp-ts.md

 [fp-ts](https://github.com/gcanti/fp-ts) introduces _many_ functional concepts.
 If you come from Java or Kotlin, you can compare it to [Vavr](https://www.vavr.io) or [Arrow](https://arrow-kt.io), respectively.
 It provides several well known data types, type classes, a consistent library of functions, and several other functional abstractions.

 Wading through every feature of fp-ts would be an enourmous task, and one way too overkill for this blog.
 Instead, I will take you through some of the simpler concepts that anyone can benefit from.
-My goal is to show you exactly how to use some of these concepts, so you can take use of them right after.
+My goal is to show you exactly how to make use of some of these concepts, so you can take use of them right after.

 Let’s get started!